 Steph Cash-Beckner is a writer and MFA candidate at West Virginia University.
 She writes essays and is currently working on her first book-length project, She resides in Morgantown, West Virginia.

 Kacey Ingram is from Richmond, Virginia and is currently a second-year MFA in poetry.
 She received her BA in English from Virginia Commonwealth University where she served as a copyeditor for Blackbird.

 Jacob Block, Associate Poetry Editor

 Jacob Block was born in Sacramento, California.
-He has lived in Santa Cruz, where he received his BA in literature, and Oakland before coming to WVU's MFA program, where he is currently in his second year studying poetry.
-His favorite authors include Mary Ruefle, Anne Carson, and Kaveh Akbar, amongst many, many more.
-While poetry is one of his greatest loves, he also has an extensive knowledge of seasons 3 through 10 of The Simpsons.
+He lived in Santa Cruz and Oakland before coming to WVU's MFA program, where he is currently in his third year studying poetry.
+When he's not talking endlessly about Frank Ocean, he's reading the work of Larry Levis, Mary Ruefle, Carl Phillips, and Brigit Pegeen Kelly, among many, many others.

 Luke McDermott is an MFA candidate at WVU, working in poetry.
 He is from Vandergrift, Pennsylvania.